-Kremlin says Kyiv and European proposals do not improve chances of peace
+Kremlin says Ukrainian and European proposals won't improve chances of peace

 Yuri Ushakov, an aide to Kremlin leader Vladimir Putin, has claimed that amendments proposed by Europe and Ukraine to the US draft "peace plan" hinder the prospects of reaching a long-term peace.